ezkl/go-amazon-mws-parser/README.md

 ## TODO

-Code review from someone with more Go experience.
+* Code review from someone with more Go experience.
+* Expanded support for more MWS API response bodies.
+* Thorough documentation.